bfanselow/Python-Tutorials/README.md

 / LEARN
 ---------
-Simple scripts written for the purpose of learning and understanding python concepts, tools, tricks, etc.
+Simple scripts written for the purpose of learning and understanding python concepts, packages, modules, etc.

 * **Concepts**: some of the more powerful, but trickier concepts in Python.
   - ``args_kwargs.py``